tanvir-talha058/html/README.md

 This repository serves as a learning ground and a showcase for HTML concepts.
 It includes a variety of projects, ranging from basic HTML structure to more complex layouts and interactive elements.
 Whether you're a beginner learning HTML or an experienced developer looking for inspiration, you might find something useful here.

-## Usage

-To use the code in this repository:

-1. Clone the repository: `git clone https://github.com/YOUR_USERNAME/html.git`
-2. Navigate to the specific project directory you're interested in: `cd project1` (replace with the project directory name)
-3. Open the HTML file in your web browser: `open index.html` (or the relevant HTML file)

 ## Contributing